ibowditch/userdocs/_sources/kiosk.md.txt

 * Single high pitched tone for signing in
 * Single low pitched tone for signing out
-* Multiple tones when a choice of events if required
+* Multiple tones when a choice of events is required

 ### Tagging flowchart